-Attending an auction is virtually useless if you don’t know how to get the most out of the process!
-A few simple tricks can help you get the best possible deal:

-- Research the cars you might be interested in ahead of time, so you know their sale value and auction value.

-Version 13 | Attending an auction is virtually useless if you don’t know how to get the most benefit of the process!
+Attending an auction is virtually useless if you don’t know how to get the most benefit of the process!
 A few simple tricks can help you get the best possible deal:

 - Research the cars you might be interested in ahead of time, so you know their sale value and auction value.